Live Honey Bee Removal

 If you need a properly insured pest controlling beekeeper to remove a honey bee swarm we can do that for you.

 If we can get to a swarm and remove or flush it out of its new home within the first couple of days then that will save on considerable expense and disruption later.
+For those swarms that land in chimneys and take up occupation we have fast solutions there too providing we can get to the chimney easily and safely.

 Generally the longer bees are left in situ the more expensive it becomes to remove and relocate them.